Who We Are

 Chaves County, New Mexico.

-Will Cavin currently serves on the City Counsel of Roswell, New Mexico.
+Will Cavin currently serves on the City Council of Roswell, New Mexico.
 Previous to this he was the former Chairman of Chaves County New Mexico Board of Commissioners where he served for eight years.
 Cavin was also an active member of the National Association of Counties, serving on the Western Interstate Region Board of Directors, NACo Public Lands Steering Committee and New Mexico Counties Board of Directors.
 Previously, Cavin was a field representative for Congressman Steve Pearce and Chairman of Chaves County Republican Party, in addition to serving as a public educator and coach for 25 years.

 Becky Norton Dunlop